Mindkerchief/VMatch/README.md

 - **Folder Access Restriction** - Restrict participants from accessing the solution and log folder.
 - **Action/Time Log** - Records the time of starting, answering, submitting, closing and times-up in a text file.

+> [!IMPORTANT]
+> The program will create a `~` protected folder in the root directory at launch, which will contain the answer files and time log.

+> [!IMPORTANT]
+> To access the restricted folder, go to `~` folder security property and delete the `Everyone` group.

 > [!NOTE]
-> The program will create a `~` protected folder in the root directory at launch which will contain the answer files and log.
+> The program can only be closed by entering `/close` as the answer, ending the task in Task Manager, or waiting for the time limit to expire.

 > [!TIP]
-> To access the restricted folder, go to `~` folder security and delete the `Everyone` group.

-> [!TIP]
-> The program can only be closed by entering `/close` as an answer, ending the task in Task Manager, or waiting for the time limit to expire.
+> Let the participants know that they have to name their answer based on problem number before submitting.

 ## Installation
 ### Framework Dependent
-1. Download and install the latest version of [.NET][dotnet-framework].
+1. Download and install the latest version of [.NET][dotnet].
-2. Open the [latest release][release-page] of VMatch.
+2. Go to the [latest release][release-page] page of VMatch.
 3. Download and extract `VMatch-1.0.0-framework-dependent.zip`.
 4. Open the folder and launch `VMatch.exe`.

 ### Self-contained
-1. Open the [latest release][release-page] of VMatch.
+1. Go to the [latest release][release-page] page of VMatch.
 2. Download `VMatch-1.0.0-self-contained.exe`.
 3. Launch `VMatch-1.0.0-self-contained.exe`.